-Message from the Chairman
+Welcome from the Chairman

-The people and communities we serve are the heart and soul of our mission and we are committed to providing excellent care always.
+The NewYork-Presbyterian/Weill Cornell Emergency Department provides the most advanced emergency care, 24-hours a day, to more than 375,000 patients annually at its NYP/Weill Cornell Medical Center and NYP/Lower Manhattan Hospital, and its academic affiliates, NYP/Brooklyn Methodist Hospital and NYP/Queens Hospital campuses.
+The diverse people and communities we serve throughout New York City are the heart and soul of our mission.
 Our major focus is on best practices that allow our providers to spend more time with patients and thus enhance the patient-provider relationship.

 We invite you to explore our website and discover more about our mission, our curriculum, our residencies, and other programs.

-Rahul Sharma, MD, MBA, CPE, FACEP
+Rahul Sharma, M.D., MBA, CPE, FACEP

 Department of Emergency Medicine